Overheard in the Park

 Dormant, by June Woest & Urban Artists

-For Preserving Space I collected broken branches from the floor of Russ Pitman Park and whittled their ends with a utility knife.
-It is a near impossible task to bring the dead back to life.
+It is a nearly impossible task to bring the dead back to life, but I tried.
+For the show Preserving Space I collected broken branches from the floor of Russ Pitman Park and whittled their ends with a utility knife in order to create a memory of what could have been.
 I drilled holes in the deadwood, then attached wooden spoons to act as shallow reservoirs to catch and hold rain water.
-My experimental forms appear to be absorbing rain.
-The wooden spoons and broken branches recognized each other right away.
-I am now left wondering whether the brown and crooked branches on the park floor were dead or merely dormant.
+Can spoons hold rain water?
+I am left wondering whether the broken and dried branches on the park floor were dead or merely dormant.

 Thank You Urban Artists